-The biggest and most popular is the second Saturday of the month in the up-and-coming Wynwood Arts District and the Design District.
-If you aren’t in town for the Wynwood Art Walk, full of galleries and stores open late, you can venture there any day of the week to explore a community turned street art museum on a self-guided tour.
+The biggest and most popular art walk is the second Saturday of the month in the Wynwood Arts District and the Design District.
+If you aren’t in town for the Wynwood Art Walk, which includes galleries visits and features late hours for local boutiques, venture there any day of the week to explore the street art museum on a self-guided tour.
 Colorful murals are painted on the sides of former warehouses-turned-studios, inspirational messages are on the sidewalks, even the crosswalks in Wynwood have an artistic element.
-Don’t miss Wynwood Walls, which is a great starting point.
+Don’t miss Wynwood Walls, home to curated graffiti, which makes a great starting point.

-Other Art Walks include Viernes Culturales (Cultural Fridays) on Calle Ocho in Little Havana where Miami’s colorful Cuban community shows off their exuberant cultural exports in music, art, and food.
-There’s also the Coral Gables Art Walk on the first Friday of the month, a calmer and quieter Art Walk in historic downtown Coral Gables.
+Another notable art walk is Viernes Culturales (Cultural Fridays) on Calle Ocho in Little Havana, where Miami’s colorful Cuban community shows off its exuberant cultural exports in music, art and food.
+Be sure to add Coral Gables Art Walk on the first Friday of the month to your list, a calmer and quieter Art Walk in historic downtown Coral Gables.

 Free Museum Days

-If, after all that art, you need some “ohm-ing”, there’s a lovely free yoga class at Bayfront Park in Downtown Miami on every Monday, Wednesday, and Saturday.
-There are also free yoga classes on Saturday mornings in Coconut Grove at Kennedy Park and Wednesday and Saturday evenings at Margaret Pace Park.
+Need to get in a good stretch?
+Free yoga abounds in Miami.
+Stop over at Bayfront Park in Downtown Miami every Monday, Wednesday and Saturday.
+There’s also free yoga on Saturday mornings in Coconut Grove at Kennedy Park and Wednesday and Saturday evenings at Margaret Pace Park.
 And head to the Mondrian in South Beach on Sunday mornings for a free class with a beautiful view of the bay.
 Be sure to bring water and your mat.
 Namaste.

 Free Bootcamp Workouts